MarshalLeeeeee/Unity_Explore/Readme.md

  - Add ```Animator``` to GameObejct which point to an ```animation controller``` which defines the configuration and transition of meta animations and ```avatar``` which defines the structure, e.g. the bone structure, of the character.
  - We can define animation state and their transitions in Animator Editor.
 One state is set as default state which serves as the first state when the animation starts.
  - We can blend animation with ```Blend Tree``` which interpolates two or more animations via defined parameter.
 The specific blending method is defined by ```Blend Type```.
 In this scene, we blend idle, walk in 4 directions and run forward using ```2D Freeform Directional```. ```2D Freeform Directional``` allows multiple animations in the same direction, e.g. in our case walk forward and run forward, while ```2D Simple Directional``` does not allow such case. ```2D Freeform Cartesian``` is best used when the parameter does not represent the direction.
 For more details, click [here](https://docs.unity3d.com/Manual/BlendTree-2DBlending.html).
+ - The transition has one attribute - ```Has Exit Time``` which determines if the previous animation plays to an end when the transition condition is satisfied.
  - The controller script can communicate with Animator by first ```GetComponent<Animator>()``` and use methods like ```SetFloat()``` to change the parameters in animator controller.